Last updated 21/06/2018

 Mounting partitions is done using the mount command in SSH, but you'll first need to list your partitions so that you can retrieve the name of the partition you want to mount.
 Please refer to the following code examples:

 rescue:~# fdisk -l Disk /dev/hda 40.0 GB, 40020664320 bytes 255 heads, 63 sectors/track, 4865 cylinders Units = cylinders of 16065 * 512 = 8225280 bytes Device Boot Start End Blocks Id System /dev/hda1 * 1 1305 10482381 83 Linux /dev/hda2 1306 4800 28073587+ 83 Linux /dev/hda3 4801 4865 522112+ 82 Linux swap / Solaris Disk /dev/sda 8254 MB, 8254390272 bytes 16 heads, 32 sectors/track, 31488 cylinders Units = cylinders of 512 * 512 = 262144 bytes Device Boot Start End Blocks Id System /dev/sda1 1 31488 8060912 c W95 FAT32 (LBA)

-Once you have found the name of the partition you want to mount, use the command below:
+Once you have the correct name of the partition you want to mount, you can mount it with the command shown below:

 rescue:~# mount /dev/hda1 /mnt/

-Once your server has rebooted, you will receive an email with your rescue mode access credentials.
-To use them, you will need to download and install a VNC console, or use the
+Once your server has rebooted, you'll receive an email with your rescue mode access credentials.
+To access rescue mode, you'll need to download and install a VNC console, or use the

 |Firefox||A web browser.|

 |Testdisk||A powerful data recovery application.
 It allows you to recover and modify corrupted partitions, find lost partitions, repair a boot sector or even reconstruct a defective MBR.|